Search for keywords or topics in magmageopark.no

 Photo: Sogndalstrand Kulturhotell

-Back in Sogndalstrand – A Walk Through a Protected tiny town
+Back in Sogndalstrand - hiking in a protected small town

-Return to Sogndalstrand and explore the protected cultural environment with its wooden houses from the 1700s and 1800s.
-Wander among small streets and boathouses, visit the pilot’s cabin for sea views, or stop by Galleri Rosengren for contemporary art.
-Guided tours can be arranged through the hotel for those wanting deeper insight into the village’s history.
+Back in Sogndalstrand, you can explore the protected cultural environment with wooden houses from the 18th and 19th centuries.
+Walk through narrow streets and past seaside houses, stop by the lodge for a view of the sea, or visit Galleri Rosengren for contemporary art.
+Guided tours can be booked via the hotel for those who want a deeper insight into the history of the place.

 Read more